mnvl/mlzoo/README.md

 Simple and clean implementations of machine learning algorithms in pure Python.
 Written with love for fun and education.

-The code is a little bit on a rough side, and probably not always correct (because only thorough testing can prove that a code is correct).
-However, the idea is to dive into the code to get a feel of how given algorithm work, and for that task the notebooks seem wonderful.

 ## Principles
 1. one notebook -- one algorithm,
 2. each notebook should be self contained,